 - Search provides a more level playing field than most mediums for you to compete with the big national and web-only retailers.

 - Unlike traditional local advertising mediums, search marketing gives you hard data so you know if you are getting a positive return on your investment.

 So, the first three reasons hopefully make sense, but what does this mean that the smartphone obsessed work in your favor?
 Well, in each of those glowing rectangles is a GPS radio.
 This means that when these users use their phones to search for a good or service, Google knows their location and serves them local results mixed with their web results.
 Advertising on Google to these local searchers is a great way to remind them that they can purchase locally and have their need immediately gratified.

 How to Join in on Marketing to Cell Phone Users

 So what can you do to capitalize on the shift in mobile usage and behavior?
-If you don’t already have a Google AdWords account you should start one.
+If you don’t already have a Google Ads account you should start one.
 If you already have one make sure you are maximizing your mobile traffic.